Grizzled Young Veterans

-The Dyad is a British professional wrestling tag team consisting of Jagger Reid and Rip Fowler, currently performing in WWE on the NXT brand.
-They are members of the Schism stable alongside Joe Gacy and Ava Raine.
-Reid and Fowler were previously known as the Grizzled Young Veterans and went by the names James Drake and Zack Gibson, respectively.
-They were the inaugural NXT UK Tag Team Champions, as well as being three-time Progress Tag Team Champions.
+Grizzled Young Veterans (also shortened as GYV) are an English professional wrestling tag team consisting of James Drake and Zack Gibson with Isla Dawn serving as their valet.
+Drake and Gibson primarily work as freelancers, appearing on All Elite Wrestling (AEW), its sister promotion Ring of Honor (ROH), and New Japan Pro-Wrestling (NJPW), where they were Strong Openweight Tag Team Champions.

+They previously wrestled in WWE, where they are the inaugural NXT UK Tag Team Champions, and later renamed as The Dyad on the NXT brand.
+They won numerous titles in their native England, being three-time Progress Tag Team Champions, and holding the Revolution Pro Wrestling (RevPro) Undisputed British Tag Team Championship once.
+They also run their own promotion in the UK called Burning Heart Pro Wrestling, launched in 2024.

 History

 Progress Wrestling (2017–2019)

 In 2017, Zack Gibson and James Drake formed a villainous tag team called Grizzled Young Veterans.
 Grizzled Young Veterans defeated Chris Brookes and Kid Lykos of CCK to become the Progress Tag Team Champions.
 They successfully defended the titles against Aussie Open at Progress Chapter 59.
-At Chapter 61, Grizzled Young Veterans defeated Moustache Mountain to retain their championships.
+At Chapter 61, Grizzled Young Veterans defeated Moustache Mountain (Tyler Bate & Trent Seven) to retain their championships.
 In 2018, Gibson took part of the Super Strong Style 16 Tournament, defeating Joey Janela in the first round and Pete Dunne by disqualification in the quarter finals before he was eliminated by Kassius Ohno in the semi-finals.

-WWE
+WWE (2018–2023)

 NXT UK (2018–2020)

 In January 2017, Drake participated in the WWE United Kingdom Championship Tournament to crown the inaugural WWE United Kingdom Champion, losing to Joseph Conners in the first round.

 Gibson was announced for WWE's WrestleMania Axxess during Wrestlemania 34 weekend as part of a WWE United Kingdom Championship invitational where he lost to Mark Andrews in the first round.
 On day four of Axxess, Grizzled Young Veterans retained their Progress Tag Team championships by disqualification against Heavy Machinery.
 Around this time, it was revealed by Wrestling Observer that Gibson was signed to a WWE contract.
 Both would participate in the WWE United Kingdom Championship Tournament with the winner facing Pete Dunne for the United Kingdom Championship.
 Drake lost to Flash Morgan Webster in the first round but Gibson won the tournament after defeat Travis Banks in the finals and would go on to challenge Dunne, the next night in a losing effort.

-In 2019, they defeated Moustache Mountain (Tyler Bate & Trent Seven) at NXT UK TakeOver: Blackpool in the finals of a tournament to become the inaugural NXT UK Tag Team Champions.
+In 2019, they defeated Moustache Mountain at NXT UK TakeOver: Blackpool in the finals of a tournament to become the inaugural NXT UK Tag Team Champions.
 After some defenses, they would lose the titles to Mark Andrews and Flash Morgan Webster at NXT UK TakeOver: Cardiff in a triple threat tag team match also involving Gallus.
 On September 11, Drake and Gibson unsuccessfully challenged Andrews & Webster in a rematch.
 They would have another title match at NXT UK Takeover: Blackpool II against the new champions Gallus, Andrews & Webster and Imperium in a ladder match where the champions retained.